 Oskar Lindwall is associate professor in Informatics with orientation towards learning at Department of Applied Information Technology, University of Gothenburg.
 His research interests include the use of technology in higher education, video research in the learning sciences, ethnomethodology, and conversation analysis.
 He has conducted research on demonstrations in dental education, critique session in architectural education, practices of instruction in sports coaching, the teaching and learning of crafts.
 His research on simulations includes both maritime and healthcare education.

 Cecilia Escher is a medical doctor and senior consultant in anesthesiology and intensive care at Karolinska University Hospital, Huddinge, Sweden.
 She is certified instructor on advanced patient simulation, and vice manager at CAMST Simulator Center, designing and developing simulation-based training for adult and pediatric healthcare.
-Alongside her clinical work and educational assignments, Escher is a PhD student, writing her thesis on medical simulation.
+In 2018, Escher defended her doctoral thesis ”Field studies in simulation - based teamtraining”.

 Torben Nordahl Amorøe is a medical doctor and senior consultant in anesthesiology and intensive care at Sahlgrenska University Hospital, Gothenburg, Sweden.
 He is currently head of Simulator Center West which is a center for experiential learning of clinical practices for healthcare students and professionals.
 Alongside his clinical work, Nordahl Amorøe is also a PhD student at Department of Medicine, writing his thesis on reflective practices for interprofessional learning in post-simulation debriefing.